cloudmesh-community/book/chapters/class/516/quicktips.md

 #### Work Breakdown

+*Only needed when you have 2 or more members in your team.*

-This is a separate document called breackdown.md that is included in your project directory It describes in a bullet list who did what in the project.
+This is a separate document called `breackdown.md` that is included in your project directory.
+It describes in a bullet list who did what in the project.
 If you are a team of one, such a document is not needed.
 It does not count towards the page length of the document.
 It must include explicit URLs to the git history that documents the statistics to demonstrate more than one student has worked on the project.
 If you can